-Under Japanese tax law, the term 'spouse' has the same meaning as in the Civil Code of Japan (ie, a spouse in a marital relationship).
-Accordingly, a person in a same-sex relationship is not eligible for tax benefits granted for a spouse or a marital relationship, such as spouse tax deductions under the Income Tax Act and a spouse's amount of tax reductions under the Inheritance Tax Act (see (iv) at question 5).
+Under Japanese tax law, the term 'spouse' has the same meaning as in the Civil Code (ie, a spouse in a marital relationship).
+Accordingly, a person in a same-sex relationship is not eligible for tax benefits granted to a spouse or a marital relationship, such as spouse tax deductions under the Income Tax Act and a spouse's amount of tax reductions under the Inheritance Tax Act (see (4) in question 5).

-It should be noted, however, that some progressive movements in relation to same-sex marriage have been occurring at local government level.
-In March 2015, Shibuya Ward, a ward in Tokyo, enacted the same-sex partnership ordinance.
-Under this ordinance, Shibuya Ward issues a 'partnership certificate' to same-sex couples who satisfy certain requirements, and then such same-sex couples may be treated by Shibuya Ward and business operators located in it as equivalent to a formally married couple, in limited situations.
-However, such samesex couples are not treated as married couples within the meaning of the Civil Code of Japan and, accordingly, they do not receive the same legal protection as married couples.
-Such progressive movements have gradually been expanding to other local governments, including Setagaya Ward, another ward in Tokyo, which enacted an ordinance that prohibits discrimination against LGBT people on 2 March 2018.
+It should be noted, however, that progressive movements in relation to same-sex marriage have been occurring at the local government level.
+In March 2015, Shibuya, a ward in Tokyo, enacted the same-sex partnership ordinance.
+Under this ordinance, Shibuya may issue a partnership certificate to same-sex couples who satisfy certain requirements, which will allow such same-sex couples to be treated by Shibuya and business operators located within the ward as equivalent to a formally married couple in limited situations.
+However, such same-sex couples are not treated as married couples within the meaning of the Civil Code, and accordingly, they do not receive the same legal protection as married couples.
+Such progressive movements have gradually been expanding to other local governments, including Setagaya, another ward in Tokyo, which enacted an ordinance on 2 March 2018 that prohibits discrimination against LGBT people.
 However, some people continue to object to same-sex marriage by referring to article 24 of the Constitution of Japan, which provides: 'Marriage shall be based only on the mutual consent of both sexes and it shall be maintained through mutual cooperation with the equal rights of husband and wife as a basis.'